MTalha-Codes/mmqlc/DetailedDocs/VARIABLES.md

 ```
 ---
 ## Feature Underdevelopment 🐣
-**Inshallah, the following features regarding to variables will be completed by the next update.**
+**Inshallah, the following features regarding variables will be completed by the next update.**

 **Using variables with numbers directly**.
 - `QUERY number,var`